Making English a Programming Language

 The first import runs the compiler backwards.
 It reads the code and drafts a product wiki from what it can infer: the capabilities that already exist, the stories they appear to serve, and the dependencies between them.
 That first pass is a proposal, not a fact, because the code cannot recover all of the what and almost none of the why.

 For a large repo, that import has to be chunked by capability.
 A huge first wiki would be impossible to review.
-The useful version is a set of small, low-confidence proposals that a human can accept, correct, or reject.
+The useful version is a batch plan: inventory the repo, group related capabilities, import one batch at a time, and leave a resume point so another session can continue without guessing where the last one stopped.

 You review the import the way you review any proposal.
 You confirm the stories it read correctly, fix the ones it misunderstood, and add the constraints, rejected options, and product rules that were never in the code.
 From there, every new feature updates the wiki before it touches the implementation.